cardinalcss/cardinalcss/README.md

 ### Pixel precision

-If you need pixel precision for a particular element or property (eg. 1px border width on menu buttons, regardless of viewport width), simply use the `px` unit instead of the `rem` unit and it will remain that value regardless of the root font size.
+If you need pixel precision for a particular element or property (eg. 1px border width on menu buttons), simply use the `px` unit instead of the `rem` unit and it will be affected by the root font size.

 ## <a name="non-typography"></a> Non-typography